The Need for Increased Dining Space & Optimising the Student Dining Experience

 Assessing the Benefits of Increased Space for Staff and Pupils

-Providing a crucial solution to accommodate rising pupil intakes, an optimal dining space encourages a positive dining experience for pupils that can increase the uptake of school meals, have a positive impact on school life, and ultimately contribute to a calmer learning environment.
+Providing a crucial solution to accommodate rising pupil intakes, an optimal student dining space encourages a positive dining experience for pupils that can increase the uptake of school meals, have a positive impact on school life, and ultimately contribute to a calmer learning environment.

 Pupils’ surroundings and the organisation of a dining space can heavily influence their sense of wellbeing.
 Queuing and congestion can lead to frustration in most circumstances, though in school dining environments this can potentially trigger disorderly behaviour and undermine efforts to implement healthy eating initiatives.
 Pupils are more likely to feel motivated to eat healthily in a pleasant, spacious environment where they are provided with their own seat and a table, an experience they might not be afforded at home.